Add the English International Keyboard in Windows 10/11

 Add the United States-International keybaord layout to Windows

-Switch to the US International Keyboard
+Switch to the US-English International Keyboard

 To make use of the US-International keyboard once you have added it to Windows: